The dark night of the soul is a confusing, unsettling, and often tricky phase of inner transformation.

 If you’re in the midst of it, I sincerely hope that hearing about the dark night of the soul truths, as shared vulnerably by the way-showers, will give you hope and leave you feeling that you’re not alone in this mysterious journey.

-The DNOS wakes us up to the ways we’re not living in alignment with our soul’s unique expression.
+1. The DNOS is intended to wake us up to how we’re not living in alignment with our soul’s unique expression.

 “I was a sensitive person working in a left-brain environment.
 It just wasn’t a fit.
 I didn’t know what that meant.
-I came to the edge, and I knew that I was cracking and that I needed to change and to do something different.”
+I came to the edge, knew I was cracking, and needed to change and do something different.”

-“I always believed in something greater than myself, but the way I ran my life and pursued things was very success and ambition driven.
-I wanted to be a scientist; I was logical and in my head, and success mattered to me.
+“I always believed in something greater than myself, but the way I ran my life and pursued things was very success and ambition-driven.
+I wanted to be a scientist; I was logical, and in my head, success mattered.”

 “When I had the accident and was in the hospital bed, my mom called everyone I knew, and they all came to see me.
-I was moved and had the realization that what matters is people.
+I was moved and realized that what matters is people.
 That was a significant shift in how I saw the world.
-I knew at that moment that I wanted to be a counsellor and, more specifically, guide people to the light- out of the darkness and into the light.”
+I knew then that I wanted to be a counselor and, more specifically, guide people to the light—out of the darkness and into the light.”

 “I see everything in my life as guided by spirit.
 My ego gets in the way, but when I listen to the profound place within and live in alignment, I’m guided to exactly where I need to be.
 Even when I know, there have been times I’ve gotten off track and slipped back into the need for external validation and recognition.
 It hasn’t turned out very well, but I needed to experience that to learn something.
 Even though it’s agonizing, there’s been a lesson I was meant to learn.”

 “I’m not planning anymore about how I see my life unfolding.
-I’m just going to respond at the moment on a day-by-day basis with what feels right.
+I’m just going to respond daily with what feels right.
 I profoundly understand that I must always be aligned and listen.”

 “I have a sense of a new beginning.
 Of leaping into the unknown repeatedly – allowing and having faith that the right circumstances will present themselves with some effort.
 I can’t just sit on the sofa, but I also know it’s not for me to do anymore.
 That I’m co-creating with a force that’s in all of us.”

-There’s a wise way to be with the suffering that arises during the DNOS.
+3. There’s a wise way to deal with suffering during the DNOS.

 “The more present you can be to the experience and the suffering, the more you will get out of it as it deepens you.
 It feels like it just continues to free you, is the best way to put it.”